-Lectora® e-Learning software’s built-in drag and drop question enable you to add interactivity at any point in your course by asking learners to drag items on the page to their correct destination.
+Lectora® and Lectora Online e-Learning software’s built-in drag and drop question enable you to add interactivity at any point in your course by asking learners to drag items on the page to their correct destination.
 Drag and drop questions are easy to create and require no programming knowledge.
-You can use Lectora’s Question Creator to build a drag and drop question in just a few clicks.
+You can use the Question Creator to build a drag and drop question in just a few clicks.

 Drag and drop questions can be used in different ways.
 Include drag and drop questions in your graded tests as a more engaging alternative to basic multiple choice questions.
 Alternatively, use a drag and drop question to add an interactive game or activity.
 Remember–questions don’t have to be graded!
 Add a drag and drop question as a review question in your course to help learners measure their understanding of the concepts presented.

 The Anatomy of a Drag and Drop Question

 When you break it down, there are only a couple of elements that make up a drag and drop question:

 - The Drop Image: An image that represents the region to which items are dragged.

 - The Drop Zones: The specific areas of the image that represent drop points.

 - The Drag Items: The images or text that need to be dragged onto the drop image.

 There are three common types or variations of drag and drop questions:

 - One to One (Matching)This scenario is good for sorting information that is more visual than textual, or specifically for a process-oriented question.
 Similar to a matching question, learners will match a single option to a single answer by dragging the option to its correct answer.
 In other words, each drag item has one correct drop zone.